-Does your country’s legal framework provide for simplified evidentiary requirements (in relation to any offence to which this article applies) (article 16, para.
+Does your country’s legal framework provide for simplified evidentiary requirements (in relation to any offence covered by the Convention and the Protocols to which your State is a party to which this article applies) (article 16, para.
 8)?

 Please explain.